FilippNikitin/10701-Dehazing/README.md

 level connections
 - HRTransformer utilizes the same idea but uses Transformer modules instead of convolutional ones
+- A-HRNet also works on the baseline HRNet architecture and implements the dual attention (DA) module to capture long-range contexual information.

 <figure>
 <img src="figs/seg-hrnet.png" alt="drawing" width=100%/>